-medium · Private Credit & Debt fund-structures-returns-economics
+medium · Private Credit fund-structures-returns-economics

 A private credit fund is evaluating its 'Public Market Equivalent' (PME) performance.